glotzerlab/rowan/doc/overview.rst

 Since hamilton is designed to work everywhere, all hard dependencies aside from numpy are avoided, although soft dependencies for specific functions are allowed.
 To avoid any dependencies on compilers or other software, all hamilton code is written in **pure Python**.
 This means that while hamilton is intended to provide good performance, it may not be the correct choice in cases where performance is critical.
-The package was written principally for use-cases where quaternion operations are not the primary bottleneck, so it prioritizes maintainability, reusability, and flexibility over optimization.
+The package was written principally for use-cases where quaternion operations are not the primary bottleneck, so it prioritizes portability, maintainability, and flexibility over optimization.